vsmysee/oh-my-idea/README.md

 ```

-And then get the installation package from the build/distributions for installation, compatible with the idea of 2015-2019
+Get the installation package from the build/distributions for installation, compatible with the idea of 2015-2019

+Have fun!!